-October 9 - 12, 2022 Washington, D.C.
+October 9-11, 2023 (tentative arrival date October 8, 2023) Washington, D.C.

 Some or all of the National Executive Council members may participate in the Capitol Leadership Training with fellow FCCLA members in the Washington, D.C., metro area.
 Officers will meet with congressional representatives and federal agencies in addition to participating and assisting in the execution of leadership training.